The Teacher Training

 * These sessions require additional hours for homework and off-site assignments, in addition to the training days and hours listed above.
 For more information on homework and assignments, please review our curriculum description.
 Please note that all dates, times and requirements are subject to change.
-Graduation will be considered once all assignments are complete, rather than date of last lecture.
+Graduation will be considered once all assignments are complete and approved, rather than date of last lecture.

 Yoga District’s Washington DC yoga teacher trainings are held at Yoga District studios.
 All studios are metro accessible, and carpooling can easily be arranged.

-Yoga District’s Costa Rica yoga teacher trainings are held in no-fuss beautiful environments, everywhere from a boutique-style lodge in Jacó, Costa Rica and our Outer Banks, NC trainings are held in an oceanfront beach house in the Outer Banks, NC.
-Accommodations and food are included in tuition for our Costa Rica and Outer Banks, NC trainings.
+Yoga District’s retreat-setting yoga teacher trainings are held in no-fuss beautiful environments, everywhere from a boutique-style lodge in Jacó, Costa Rica to oceanfront beach houses in the Outer Banks, NC.
+Accommodations and food are included in tuition for these retreat-setting trainings.

 Many trainees and students comment on Yoga District’s community-vibe that’s focused on learning and sharing in a non-competitive environment.
-While focusing on acceptance, the Yoga District teacher training helps trainees move beyond comfort and discomfort, challenging themselves to make progress in their practice, personal development, and teaching.
+While focusing on acceptance, the Yoga District teacher training helps trainees move beyond comfort and discomfort, challenging themselves to make transformational progress in their practice, personal development, and teaching.
 Essential to our mission to make yoga’s teachings accessible to all is the ability of our graduates to immediately share yoga with any community of their choosing.
 That Yoga District hires mostly graduates from its training and has been voted best yoga studio in DC for years speaks to the quality of our program and our dedication to it.

 Yoga District’s transformational yoga teacher training is made affordable by our nonprofit mission to make yoga and mindfulness accessible to all.

 Early Bird & Regular Tuition

 Early Bird Enrollment (both acceptance and full payment) at least one month before first lecture date: